Nutzzz/SpinnakerAdventure/README.md

 This appears to be the palette (I have noticed the *Treasure Island* palette is slightly different, and *Amazon* is quite different and even differs between files).

 The high nibble is always zero, but the low nibble varies from 0-F rather than 0-7 as I would think it should for 512 possible colors.
-In any case, after some experimentation, it looks like it's not laid out in order, i.e. 'R0 G0 B0 R1 G1 B1 R2 G2 B2...' but rather it appears to be "ramped", i.e. 'R0 R1 R2...
+In any case, after some experimentation, it looks like it's not laid out in RGB order, i.e. 'R0 G0 B0 R1 G1 B1 R2 G2 B2...' but rather it appears to be "ramped", so first occurs each red, then each green, then each blue, i.e. 'R0 R1 R2...
 G0 G1 G2...
 B0 B1 B2...'
+So you'll need to parse the whole thing and collate it.

-So this is the most common palette, after collating the values.
-The Rgb24 equivalent is found by multiplying by 17 (where `09` becomes `99`):
+So the following is the most common palette, after collating the values.
+The Rgb24 equivalent is found by multiplying by 17 (so e.g., `09` becomes `99`):

 | hex   | `00 00 00` | `02 00 0D` | `00 0B 0F` | `0F 0F 0F` | `00 0F 02` | `00 0D 03` | `0F 07 00` | `00 0F 0E` | `0D 06 09` | `0B 00 0E` | `0F 09 0C` | `0B 08 08` | `09 09 0A` | `0B 0B 0C` | `0F 0E 03` | `0D 0D 0E` |